yeon-lab/Health-risk-prediction/README.md

 ```

 ### Hyper-parameters
-Hyper-parameters are set in config.json
+Hyper-parameters are set in *.json
 >
-* `seq_len`: Length of input sequence for classification network
-* `n_layers`: the number of encoder layers in Transformer
-* `num_folds`: the number of folds for k-fold cross-validation
+* `max_visit`: the maximum number of visits
+* `type`: the name of the baseline.
+Provided baselines are from {"Concare", "Dipole", "GRU", "LSTM", "Retain", "Stagenet"}.
 * `early_stop`: the number of epochs for early stopping
 * `monitor`: the criterian for early stopping.
 The first word is 'min' or 'max', the second one is metric.
-* `const_weight`: a weight to control constrastive loss
+* `metrics`: metrics to print out.
+It is a list format, and provided metrics are from {"accuracy", "roc_auc", "f1", "confusion"}.
-* `dim_feedforward`: the dimension of the feedforward network model in Transformer encoder layer
+* `valid_ratio`: the ratio of validation set
 * `beta_d and beta_y`: weights to control KL losses for subject and class, respectively
 * `zd_dim and zy_dim`: output dimensions of subject and class encoders, respectively
 * `aux_loss_d and aux_loss_y`: weights to control auxiliary losses for subject and class, respectively

+Hyper-parameters are set in train.py
+>
+* `config`: json file to use.
+* `version`: from {"basic", "weighted"}.
+"Basic" and "weighted" are to run the baseline and our model, respectively.
+* `time`: prediction window.
+The time from {90,180,360} is used in the paper.
+* `target`: target disease.
+The target from {"hf","st"} is used in the paper.
+* `day_dim`: the dimension of the embedding layer.
+It works for {"Dipole", "GRU", "LSTM"}
+* `rnn_hidden`: the number of hidden features in recurrent layers.
+It works for {"Dipole", "GRU", "LSTM", "Retain"}
+* `weight_decay`: weight decay when training the predictive model (baseline)
+* `steps`: the number of epochs to learn sample weights
+* `step_lr`: learning rate to learn sample weights
+* `kl_dim`: the number of hidden features in Autoencoder
+* `kl_weight and dist_weight`: weights to control KL and MSE losses, respectively